Luthaf/Jumos.jl/doc/trajectories.rst

 .. function:: opentraj(filename, [mode="r", topology="", kwargs...])

-    Open a trajectory file for reading or writing.
-The ``filename`` extension determine the :ref:`format <trajectory-formats>` of the trajectory.
+    Opens a trajectory file for reading or writing.
+The ``filename`` extension determines the :ref:`format <trajectory-formats>` of the trajectory.

     The ``mode`` argument can be ``"r"`` for reading or ``"w"`` for writing.